 - Our original Gamma unit was the fifth in the world and only the second in the United States.
 There are now more than 200 units around the world.

 - In 2001, we upgraded to the Model C Gamma Knife.
-This new model, with a robotic automatic positioning system (APS), provides patients with the shortest and most comfortable treatment session possible.
+This new model has a robotic automatic positioning system (APS).
+This results in the shortest and most comfortable treatment session possible.

 - We introduced the Gamma Knife Perfexion™ in 2007, among the first hospitals in the world.